Libraccess/docs/public_html/docs/Minutes and reports/Report Force2015 Conference Jan 2015.md

 ### c) Structure of the community at #Force2015
 These are just personal and subjective perceptions:
 - As expected the conference is a mix of public and private stakeholders in the e-Research and scholarly communication community.
 Not all concerned with open access.
 Very much US and European centric.
-- The most vocal defense of the values and agenda of open access was the one of team of Pr.
+- The most vocal defense of the values and agenda of open access was by the team of Pr.
 [Peter Murray-Rust](http://www.ch.cam.ac.uk/person/pm286).
 He heads a project called [Content Mine](http://contentmine.org/) which mines facts from publications.
 They developed a number of tools which would be useful to mine #OA repositories.
 - The community is very much centered around publishing and gold open access: open access journals, how to host / mine / represent data in these journals...
 I was surprised to see the #OA institutional repositories not represented and barely discussed.
 - Many participants were also researchers presenting posters on useful tools to mine scientific publications.